 Overall, Hindsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Hindsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hindsville does not have a public transit system used by locals to get to and from work.

 The people who call Hindsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hindsville residents report their race to be White, followed by Native American.
-Important ancestries of people in Hindsville include English, Irish, Scottish, German, and European.
+Important ancestries of people in Hindsville include English, Irish, French, European, and Scottish.

 The most common language spoken in Hindsville is English.
 Other important languages spoken here include Italian and Russian.